IB Business Guide What Is A Business?

 The "I Want to Be My Own Boss" Dream (Easy to Say Hard to do)

-You're sat in maths class, staring at quadratic equations, thinking "Right, I'm done with this.
-I'm going to start my own business and never have to answer to anyone again."
-Sound familiar?
+You're sat in maths class, staring at quadratic equations, thinking "Right, I can't take this any longer.
+I'm going to start my own business and never have to answer to anyone again." ¿Does it sound familiar to you?
 You're not alone.
-That's literally the entrepreneurial spirit kicking in.
+That's the entrepreneurial spirit in you.

-But this is where it gets interesting for your IB Business and Management exams – every single business, from the corner shop down your road to Apple (yes, the trillion-dollar one), exists for one simple reason: to satisfy people's needs and wants by flogging them stuff or doing things for them.
+But every single business, from the corner shop down your road to Apple (yes, the trillion-dollar one), exists for one very simple reason: to satisfy people's needs and wants by flogging them stuff or doing things for them.

-The Four Magic Ingredients: Factors of Production (Or How to Build an Empire from Scratch)
+The Four Tools: Factors of Production (Or How to Build an Empire from Scratch)

-Think of starting a business like making the perfect TikTok video that goes viral.
-You need four key ingredients, and if you're missing even one, you're basically stuffed:
+You need four key ingredients in order to have a business, and if you're missing even one, you're basically stuffed:

 Land - This isn't just about owning a massive field (though that's nice).
 It's all the natural stuff you need.
-For TikTok?
+For something like TikTok?
 Maybe it's the beach where you're filming, or even just the natural light coming through your bedroom window.
 For Coca-Cola?
-It's the water they use, the sugar cane fields, all that natural goodness.
+It's the water they use, the sugar cane fields, all those natural products.

 Labour - That's you!
-Your brain, your creativity, your ability to edit videos at 2am when inspiration strikes.
+Your brain, your creativity, your ability to edit videos at 2am when you are better off in bed.
 For businesses, it's everyone from the CEO having existential crises in boardrooms to the person making your coffee who somehow remembers your ridiculously complicated order.

-Enterprise - This is the secret sauce.
-It's that person brave (or mad) enough to risk everything and put it all together.
+Enterprise - Relates to that person brave (or mad) enough to risk everything and put it all together.
 Think Elon Musk deciding to send cars into space, Jeff Bezos starting Amazon from scratch with 10,000 dollars he borrowed from his parents, or that mate of yours who actually started selling homemade brownies and now owns half the school tuck shop.

-Here's something we often don't realise: a bottle of orange juice costs way more than the oranges used to make it.
-That's not companies being greedy (well, not entirely) – that's value added in action.
+Here's something we often don't realise: a bottle of orange juice costs a lot more than the oranges you need make it.
+That's not companies being greedy (well, not entirely) - that's value added concept in action.

-Take Innocent Smoothies.
+For example, the case of smoothies.
 They take some fruit (cheap), blend it up, stick it in a funky bottle with jokes on the label, and suddenly you're paying £3 for what was probably 50p worth of fruit.
 But here's why you don't mind: they've added value.
-It's convenient, it tastes good, and those little woolly hats on the bottles are just adorable.
+It's convenient, it tastes good, it's portable, and those little woolly hats on the bottles are just adorable.

 Value added = Selling price - Cost of inputs

 The bigger the difference, the more value you've added.
-Simple as that.
+As simple as that.

 Every business, from your local chippy to Netflix, has four main departments working behind the scenes: